Stock market today: Asian shares mixed after Wall Street's lull stretches to a 2nd day

 U.S. futures were slightly lower and oil prices rose.

-Automaker Mitsubishi Motors Corp.’s shares dropped 4.7% in early trading after the company forecasted a 7% lower net profit in the fiscal year that will end in March 2025.
+Automaker Mitsubishi Motors Corp.’s shares dropped 4.9% after the company forecasted a 7% lower net profit in the fiscal year that will end in March 2025.

-Toyota Motor edged 0.1% higher after it reported Wednesday that it doubled its net profit in the fiscal year that ended in March.
+Toyota Motor slipped 0.4% after it reported Wednesday that it doubled its net profit in the fiscal year that ended in March.

 China reported that its exports rose 1.5% in April from a year earlier, while imports jumped 8.4%.
 The renewed growth suggests a stronger recovery in demand than earlier data had suggested.